CSRG-Group/dcs-notes.github.io/cs139/HTML.md

 ## Sibling
 Two tags are siblings if they share a parent.

+# Document Object Model
+The HTML document object Model is a tree of the objects within a documet

+starts with the document ant root element `<html>` includes all the tags in a structured tree to allow for navigation.

 # Basic Syntax
 HTML uses code tags for opening and closing to give information about the content inside, opening use `<>` and closing starts with a backslash `</>`